casper-hansen/Flask-Stripe-MySQL-Bootstrapped/README.md

 1. Install Python (3.7 was used for this project)
 2. Install the package requirements `pip install requirements.txt`
 3. Download and install MySQL server and run it
-- Windows: [MySQL server](https://dev.mysql.com/downloads/mysql/) and start it
+- Windows: See Windows section below
 - Mac/Linux: See Mac and Linux section below
 4. Configure your connector in `backend/db_access.py`.
 I configured MySQL to run on port 5001, but the default port is 3306, which you can easily switch the port to in the code.